POST PARTUM CARE IN AYURVEDA

 Some of the women struggle with their mental health as they undergo transition to motherhood.
 The most common disorders are –

 - Post-partum depression – It can begin any time after delivery and can last up to a year.
-The causes of post- partum depression are hormonal changes i.e., decreased serotonin level, situational risk and life stresses.
-When a new mother is experiencing drastic changes in motivation, apetite or mood for more than 2 weeks of child birth it can be termed as clinical post – partum depression.
+The causes of post-partum depression are hormonal changes i.e., decreased serotonin level, situational risk, and life stresses.
+When a new mother is experiencing drastic changes in motivation, appetite, or mood for more than 2 weeks of childbirth it can be termed as clinical postpartum depression.

-This is managed with anti-depressant medications, socializing, exercise and good nutrition.
-It is important to identify the depression early so that treatment can be started by the earliest.
-Studies have shown when the mother is depressed the greater is the delay in the infant’s development.
-The first year following birth is a critical time in cognitive development of the new born.
-Thus, social support to the mother is a vital factor in prevention of post- partum depression.
+This is managed with anti-depressant medications, socializing, exercise, and good nutrition.
+It is important to identify the depression early so that treatment can be started at the earliest.
+Studies have shown when the mother is depressed the greater the delay in the infant’s development.
+The first year following birth is a critical time in the cognitive development of the newborn.
+Thus, social support to the mother is a vital factor the prevention of post-partum depression.

-- Post-partum psychosis – This arise within first 2-6 weeks following childbirth and the onset is quick and severe.
-Main symptoms are delusions and hallucination.
-Physical symptoms include frantic energy, improper eating etc., mental symptoms are memory loss, extreme confusions etc., and behavioral symptoms are characterized by irrational statements, pre occupation with trivial things.
+- Post-partum psychosis – This arises within first 2-6 weeks following childbirth and the onset is quick and severe.
+The main symptoms are delusions and hallucinations.
+Physical symptoms include frantic energy, improper eating, etc., mental symptoms are memory loss, extreme confusion, etc., and behavioral symptoms are characterized by irrational statements and preoccupation with trivial things.
 This is a serious condition where medical intervention is needed.
 Doctors may prescribe mood stabilizer, antipsychotic or anti-depressant medications.
-So, the women in post-partum period, need extra care, including partner and family support.
-The women in post-partum period should have balanced diet and should continue with iron and folic acid supplements.
+So, the women in the post-partum period, need extra care, including partner and family support.
+The women in the post-partum period should have a balanced diet and should continue with iron and folic acid supplements.

 - GET PLENTY OF REST – Your body is still healing and needs sleep.